 - How to apply

-If you have any questions regarding the course, please contact us on firstname.lastname@example.org
+Applications for September 2021 will open in October 2020.
+Please get in touch if you have any further questions regarding the course, contact us at firstname.lastname@example.org

 One-discount policy: We operate a one discount policy; discounts and scholarship are not accumulative.
 If you qualify for more than one discount or scholarship, you will be awarded the one that is the highest amount.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

 - Financial management

 - Quantitative Methods for Financial Management

 A final supervised project will allow you to deepen your finance knowledge and apply your skills by analysing real-world information and addressing questions with practical implications.
 You will be taught by a team of academics that have several years of experience delivering course content both online and face-to-face within blended programmes.
 Our academics are on the cutting-edge of finance research, which informs their teaching.
 They regularly utilise our wide range of financial databases in their learning and teaching activities.
 This is a significant strength of our MSc in Financial Management.